YayuMo/FileSharing/thesis/Report I for the thesis.md

   - **Brief Intro**

-    - Represent a collection of data elements in a quantum computer in order to perform calculations.
+    - Represent a collection of data elements in a quantum computer in order to perform calculations

   - **Advantage**